-Maansingh Ghogar, at the helm of his company and industry at the young age of 25, shares his thoughts and experiences surrounding leadership, growth, and being a team player.
+Maansingh Ghogar shares his thoughts on leadership, growth, and being a team player.

 As the CEO of startup Carro’s Thailand branch, Maansingh Ghogar brings fresh energy into the used cars industry.
 He is disrupting this typically traditional fi eld through the app, which was conceptualised in Singapore some years ago and then brought here in 2017.
 It serves as a supply marketplace for used car dealerships, and focuses on sourcing good quality products at the right prices, then providing an auction platform to maximise efficiency, options and profit for both buyers and sellers.

 I was born and bred in Thailand.
 I attended NIST from the time I was in kindergarten up until high school, and for that reason NIST was an integral part of my childhood.
 But outside of school, there were a handful of moments that still stand out to me, and one of those is a story about my Dad.
 When I turned 6, he entered me into a football league called the North Bangkok Soccer League (NBSL).
 It was an hour’s commute every Saturday morning, and an hour back, and between that an hour of running around under the Bangkok sun.
 I absolutely hated it.
 But, what I soon came to notice was that every single week, my dad was the first in the car, ready to drive me to my games, and cheer from the sidelines for every single one, regardless of whether it was raining, or scorching hot.
 He never missed a game up until I graduated into the senior leagues at 17.
 His commitment to me and the sport during what should have been his weekends taught me a lot about persistence and competition while growing up.

 Did you enjoy school?

 Looking back it was one of the best times.
 I played sports like football, basketball and volleyball and that made me competitive.
 While I didn’t stay up all night studying, that attitude made sure I did decently well.